jtlemon/drill_controller/mega_shield/checklist.md

 Rational behind the ESD chips is the potential for an solenoid's collapsing magnetic field to produce a voltage spike if the snubber diodes failed.

-## door interface

-The door interface in the provided schematics is using a non-inverting schmitt trigger for debouncing I assume.

-Issue is that component isn't availble or in stock on jlcpcb and the non-inverting type of schmitt trigger are a lot less common than inverting ones are.

-I think I may design an op-amp circuit to act as a substitue using jellybean components instead, this should make it easier to source parts in the future as well.

-After comparing the datasheets, it's possible the CS817x22HS could be used on the door sheet to replace both the opto-isolator and the schmitt triger IC, this would bring down the cost and decrease latancy.